tsuru/tsuru/docs/install/client.rst

 Using homebrew (Mac OS X only)
 ==============================

+    **Mavericks note:** Go 1.1 fails to compile with clang.
+In order to install Tsuru on Mavericks, you will need to install Go 1.2rc, running ``brew install go --devel``.

 If you use Mac OS X and `homebrew <http://mxcl.github.com/homebrew/>`_, you may use a custom tap to install ``tsuru``, ``crane`` and ``tsuru-admin``.
 First you need to add the tap: